Savoy Hotel, Perth: History

-The site was originally occupied by a two-storey hotel, the Shamrock Hotel, constructed in the 1840s.
+The site was originally occupied by a two-storey hotel, called the Shamrock Hotel, constructed in the 1840s.
 In 1845, the proprietor of the Shamrock Hotel Perth was Michael Henry Condron.
 In 1855, Condron invited Lomas Toovey to join him in ownership of the Shamrock Hotel and the following year the hotel was leased to Joseph Aloysius Lucas, who operated the hotel until his death in 1880.
 In 1883 Daniel Connor, a successful merchant and pastoralist (one of Perth's leading financiers and landholders), purchased the hotel from Lucas' widow, Jane Mary.
 Connor then leased it to Timothy Quinlan, who subsequently married Connor's daughter, Teresa.
 Connor died in 1898 and the hotel was transferred into the joint ownership of Quinlan, Michael O'Connor (Connor's eldest son and Quinlan's brother-in-law), Bernard Connor (Connor's third son) and Bernard's wife, Catherine.
 In 1891 Monica Haynes (Connor's third daughter) replaced Catherine as a joint tenant.